 2020-03-14: Turning Down Ads Again

 Ads still comprise a huge chunk of the weight of each page on which they are shown, indeed often the vast majority of it.
-So I've turned them down another notch on desktop pages, reducing the maximum shown on any one page in general, and limiting that still further (nominally to one) for all but the most popular pages.
+So I have turned them down another notch on desktop pages, reducing the maximum shown on any one page in general, and limiting that still further (nominally to one) for all but the most popular pages.

 The aim is to continue to earn some revenue, but with classier ads and less average burden on visitors.